1933 Grand Prix season

-The 1933 Grand Prix season was an intermediate year, as it would be the last season for the current AIACR regulations before a new weight-formula was introduced in 1934.
+The 1933 Grand Prix season was in an intermediate year, as it would be the last season for the current AIACR regulations before a new weight-formula was introduced in 1934.
 As such, the European Championship was not held and the manufacturers held back on further developments of their existing models.

 Alfa Romeo, following an Italian government financial bailout and like Mercedes-Benz the previous year, had shut down its Alfa Corse works team.
 Scuderia Ferrari, their regular customer team took up the role of racing Alfa Romeos and a number of ex-works drivers moved across to join their ranks.
 They were not allowed, however, to buy the impressive Tipo B that had been so dominant in the previous season.

 The season had some exceptional races and fell into two distinct halves.
 Initially it was Tazio Nuvolari, driving for the Scuderia Ferrari, that dominated.
 However, after winning the Tunisian Grand Prix he was plagued by mechanical problems and retiring out of race-winning positions.
 A thrilling race-long battle with Achille Varzi at the Monaco Grand Prix was decided on the second-to-last lap when the engine on Nuvolari's Alfa broke.
 He was untouchable at a wet Nürburgring but retired in the French Grand Prix - a race won by the veteran Giuseppe Campari in the new Maserati model.
 In the middle of these was one of the most controversial pre-war races yet held – the Tripoli Grand Prix.
 It was held in conjunction with a multi-million national lottery to win tickets for each of the drivers.
 In the race, it again became a Varzi-Nuvolari duel, decided at the last corner when Varzi outbraked Nuvolari to win by a fifth of a second.

 The frustration came to a head after a third axle-failure and Nuvolari, with close friend Borzacchini, walked out of Ferrari straight across to Maserati.
 Luigi Fagioli, lead-driver of the Maserati works-team, was furious that his great rival had been approached and in response took the vacant position at Ferrari, soon to be joined by Campari.
 Nuvolari won successive races with the Maserati at Spa, Montenero and Nice.
 Alfa Romeo, now concerned that they were losing their pre-eminence, released their Tipo B cars to Ferrari.
 Fagioli won on the car's return, at the Coppa Acerbo after Nuvolari had a mechanical retirement.

 In the Italian Grand Prix, Fagioli benefited from Nuvolari's misfortune after he got a puncture while leading with two laps remaining.
 The Monza GP was run in the afternoon, held as three heats to qualify for the final.
 In the second heat, Campari and Borzacchini both crashed on the oval banking and were killed.
 Then, in the final, Stanisław Czaykowski was also killed at almost the same place.
 Subsequently, known as the "Black Day of Monza", it was a further tragic weekend in a deadly year of motorsport.